 How To Find A Job In London As A Student

 Being a student isn’t cheap – even if you cut out all the fun you’re supposed to be having, all the books you’re supposed to buy, and all the important events you need to attend to keep you sane throughout your degree, it’s a lot of money.
-The cost of living in one of the world’s great cities, like London, is always high, and many students suffer a shortfall every month even with their student loans or bursaries.
+The cost of living in a student accommodation in London is always high, and many students suffer a shortfall every month even with their student loans or bursaries.

 One of the best ways to combat this shortfall is to look for a part-time job.
 It’s not just great for your wallet – a part-time job makes sure you’ve got vital skills and experience for the workplace – things like teamwork, discipline, reliability and references.